serverlessworkflow/specification/specification.md

 You can use the `max` property to set the upper bound on how many iterations may run in parallel.
 The default of the `max` property is zero, which places no limit on number of parallel executions.

-The `inputCollection` property is a JsonPath expression which selects an array in the states data.
-All iterations are done against data elements of this array.
+The `inputCollection` property is a workflow expression which selects an array in the states data.
+All iterations are performed against data elements of this array.
 This array must exist.

-The `outputCollection` property is a JsonPath expression which selects an array in the state data where the results of each iteration should be added to.
+The `outputCollection` property is a workflow expression which selects an array in the state data where the results of each iteration should be added to.
 If this array does not exist, it should be created.

 The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the foreach state.